 AI Capability Forecasting

-AI capability forecasting is the practice of estimating how AI systems may improve, which capabilities may appear, when important thresholds may be crossed, and what uncertainties should shape governance decisions.
+AI capability forecasting is the practice of making dated, explicit estimates about how AI systems may improve, which capabilities may appear, when thresholds may be crossed, and what evidence should change governance decisions.

 Definition

-The field overlaps with scaling laws, technology forecasting, expert elicitation, benchmark analysis, economic modeling, national-security planning, and scenario work.
+The field overlaps with scaling laws, technology forecasting, expert elicitation, benchmark analysis, economic modeling, national-security planning, standards work, and scenario practice.
 It is broader than asking when artificial general intelligence will arrive.
-A useful forecast may concern autonomous coding, long-horizon agents, persuasion, scientific discovery, cyber operations, robotics, compute demand, or the cost of running frontier systems.
+A useful forecast may concern autonomous coding, long-horizon agents, persuasion, scientific discovery, cyber operations, robotics, compute demand, inference cost, AI R&D automation, or the time institutions need to prepare.

-Capability forecasting is not prophecy.
-The responsible form is dated, probabilistic, falsifiable where possible, and explicit about assumptions.
-It should distinguish capability from deployment, safety, adoption, economic impact, and social legitimacy.
+Capability forecasting is not prophecy and not proof of safety.
+The responsible form is dated, probabilistic where possible, falsifiable where possible, and explicit about uncertainty.
+It should distinguish capability from deployment, safety, adoption, economic impact, legal compliance, and social legitimacy.

 Why It Matters